What is a construction Phase Plan?

 For more technical projects that require multiple trades and a principal contractor (the single contractor who is responsible for managing health and safety on the project) then you can find specific information here and go to page 77.

-If you are unsure you may want to speak with an experienced professional on how to manage site safety as a contractor.
+If you are unsure you may want to speak with an experienced professional about site safety management as a contractor.

-If you would like to know more about managing construction health and safety then please feel free to drop us a line for an informal chat.
+If you would like to know more about managing health and safety in construction then please feel free to drop us a line for an informal chat.
 We are always happy to discuss projects with property developers, facilities managers, architects and contractors.

 For more information on the Construction Phase Plan, call 0330 0948 848 (Option 1).